 School and daycare lead testing

-IBL also offers free lead testing in drinking water for Idaho's public schools.
+IBL also offers free lead testing in drinking water for Idaho's public schools and child care facilities.
 Consult the Sampling and Submission Guide prior to sample submission.

 The Idaho Bureau of Laboratories certifies laboratories for the chemical and microbiological testing of drinking water from public water systems as part of the primacy agreement between the State of Idaho and the Environmental Protection Agency (EPA).
 Laboratories are certified for microbiology, organic chemistry, inorganic chemistry, and radiochemistry analytes and methods.